-Mental health is still quite the stigmatized subject in the U.S. There is an assumption that in order to go to therapy, there must be something wrong with you.
+Mental health is still quite a stigmatized subject in the U.S. There is an assumption that to go to therapy, there must be something wrong with you.
 This is a common misconception, as therapy can be helpful for anyone at any stage in their life.
 Let’s look at some ways therapy can potentially be beneficial for you.

 The health of your mind and body are closely intertwined.
 Being able to work through issues causing you stress and/or anxiety can lead to a reduction in symptoms such as headaches, stomachaches, and complications from a lack of sleep.
 According to Brooke Lewis, PsyD., RCC, a registered clinical counselor in the greater Vancouver area and co-founder of the Mental Health Boot Camp, clients can experience reductions and improvements in different physical symptoms associated with stress.
 This might include a “reduction in migraines, reductions in digestive troubles, improved sleep, or improved appetite”(1).